Koldar/crashc/wiki/03_MeetThePowerhouse.md

     }

 Ok, really cool but nothing actually changed!
 Hell, we even increase the total line number in the source code!
-However, using ´TESTCASE´ allows you to create indipendent pieces of tests within the same test suite: at the end, *test suites* are meant as containers of *test cases*.
+However, using `TESTCASE` allows you to create indipendent pieces of tests within the same test suite: at the end, *test suites* are meant as containers of *test cases*.
 You can view the code as:

 > A test suite contains several test cases.
 Each test case tests something.

-You are encouraged to create as many ´TESTCASE´ as you want: you want to create ´TESTCASE´ because **only inside them** you can exploit all other sections Crashc provides.
+You are encouraged to create as many `TESTCASE` as you want: you want to create `TESTCASE` because **only inside them** you can exploit all other sections Crashc provides.

 When section
 ------------

-You can start compressing code by using ´WHEN´.
+You can start compressing code by using `WHEN`.
 The previous example is encoded in crashC as:

     #include <crashC.h>